 - Roth conversion strategy evaluation

-Although we do not prepare tax returns, we work alongside your tax professional in Albuquerque, NM to clarify the tax implications of significant financial decisions.
+While we are not tax preparers, we can coordinate with your tax professional in Albuquerque, NM to help you understand the tax considerations of major planning decisions.

 Your financial strategy should align with your wishes for asset distribution and the legacy you want to leave behind.